What We Do

 Amanda (Mandy) Kentner is an Associate Professor of Psychology at the Massachusetts College of Pharmacy & Health Sciences in Boston Massachusetts.
 She earned her PhD in Experimental Psychology at the University of Ottawa, Canada, focusing on sex differences in depression and brain stimulation reward.
 Current research involves the neuroprotective/rehabilitative role of the environment on health and behavior following perinatal inflammation.
 She also earned a clinical research certification and consults on good clinical practice (GCP) principles and regulations, in addition to study design, in human participant research.

-Jenny is a Doctor of Pharmacy candidate and also works as a Pharmacy Technician at Beth Israel Deaconess Hospital.
+Jenny is a Doctor of Pharmacy candidate in the Honors Program and also works as a Pharmacy Technician at Beth Israel Deaconess Hospital.
 She is interested in how exposure to chemical endocrine disruptors in early life alters gene expression in the developing nervous system.